lucagez/bazar/README.md

 #### Get (registered) component's state

 Invoking `getState` you can get the current state of the component belonging to the provided id.
+If the component is not registered `undefined` will be returned.

 ```jsx
 import React, { Component } from 'react';